Nick Franklin, Utility Player, Los Angeles Angels

 In 2016, Franklin batted .270 in 60 games with the Rays.
 Defensively, he played 9 games at first base, 8 games at second base, 5 games at shortstop, 18 games in left field, and 7 games in right field.

 The Rays designated Franklin for assignment on April 1, 2017.
-He was claimed off waivers by the Brewers on April 5th.
+He was claimed off waivers by the Milwaukee Brewers on April 5th.
+They traded him to the Angels on June 30th.
+He was designated for assignment by the Angels on July 29th.

 Career batting statistics for Franklin through 2016 include: